 Spending time and effort on email marketing is one of the BEST things you can do to grow your yoga business.

-Once you’ve got a potential student on your list, you have the opportunity to show up week after week in their inbox to deliver value and to build a relationship – and this is how you build a loyal and engaged community who go on to invest in your higher priced online offerings.
+Once you’ve got a potential student on your list, you have the opportunity to show up weekly in their inbox to build a relationship.
+And this is how you build an engaged community who go on to invest in your higher-priced offerings.

 4. You are visible online

 You need to be there in the places where your audience is hanging out online.
-This means doing the Facebook Live, getting on Instagram Stories, showing up in their feeds and generally sharing and extending your teachings from the studio and into the digital landscape.
+This means doing Facebook Lives, Instagram Stories, and extending your teachings from the studio into the digital landscape.

-There are ways to make this easier such as creating one piece of content every week and sharing it in multiple places online.
+There are ways to make this easier such as creating weekly pieces of content and sharing it on multiple platforms.

-By doing these things to build an online yoga business the right way, you build trust and become an expert in your niche.
+By doing these things to build an online yoga business, you build trust and become an expert in your niche.

-When members of your community trust you and see you as an expert who has valuable knowledge to share, they will be in a position to commit to learning with you online through your paid program.
+When members of your community see you as an expert who shares valuable knowledge, they will be in a position to commit to learning with you online.
+And they will be willing to do it through your paid program.

-It’s exactly what YouTube yoga star Adriene Mishler (Yoga with Adriene), travelling yogi Allie from the Journey Junkie and international Kundalini teacher Gloria Latham do.
+It’s exactly what YouTube star Adriene Mishler (Yoga with Adriene), travelling yogi Allie (the Journey Junkie) and Kundalini teacher Gloria Latham do.

 All three offer an online program/membership site and all three are having huge success.

-They all have a website, consistently offer tons of free content, focus on building and nurturing their email lists and are active online.
+They all have a website, consistently offer tons of free content, focus on nurturing their email lists and are active online.

 They understand their ideal students, their communities trust them and they create programs to meet their ideal student’s needs.